About No Churn Strawberry Ice Cream

 - Prepare strawberries by removing stems and hulling (cutting out the white pulp inside).
 Cut strawberries into small pieces, roughly 1/4 to 1/2 inch in size.

-- Place 1/2 cup strawberries in a blender and pulse until smooth.
+Place 1/2 cup strawberries in a and pulse until smooth.
 Set nearby for next step.

-- Once combined, pour the ice cream into a container of you're choosing.
-Cover tightly (or wrap with aluminium foil) and freeze for at least 6 hours.
+Once combined, pour the ice cream into a container of you're choosing.
+Cover tightly (or wrap with aluminum foil) and freeze for at least 6 hours.

 - Let ice cream soften at room temperature for 5-10 minutes before serving.